 This recipe utilizes that small-batch farmers’ market quantity of Brussels sprouts to make something that you can slowly enjoy as a condiment for the rest of the cold weather months.
 Fermented Brussels sprout kimchi has a flavor similar to, but not quite the same as, traditional kimchi with a firmer, crispier result.

-Small Batch Brussels Sprouts Kimchi
+Small Batch Brussels Sprout Kimchi

 Prep Time: 10-20 minutes